iamdudeman/sola-game-engine/README.md

 # Branch WIP
 * Consider empty Asset interface for getAssetPool method
-* Consider TransformComponent
-  * replaces PositionComponent
-  * has translation x+y, scale x+y, and rotation
-* Use TransformComponent in physics stuff
+* Update physics stuff to properly use TransformComponent
   * For colliders the radius / width+height of the collider should scale with scale of transform
-* Consider components for various renderable things
-  * CircleComponent with a radius (or maybe Ellipse with width + height)
-  * RectangleComponent with width + height
-  * SpriteComponent (might already exist)
+    * default AABB to 1x1 and Circle to 0.5 (radius)
-  * Consider EcsSystems for handling rendering of above components
+  * Consider two collider components (CircleColliderComponent + RectangleColliderComponent)
 * Consider CameraSystem that nests these other Renderer systems maybe to handle ability to have multiple cameras???
-* Consider removing rotation from game engine spec

 # TODO List
 * Camera